kunalkapadia/express-mongoose-es6-rest-api/README.md

 | Debugging via [debug](https://www.npmjs.com/package/debug)           | Instead of inserting and deleting console.log you can replace it with the debug function and just leave it there.
 You can then selectively debug portions of your code by setting DEBUG env variable.
 If DEBUG env variable is not set, nothing is displayed to the console.                       |

 - CORS support via [cors](https://github.com/troygoode/node-cors)
 - Uses [http-status](https://www.npmjs.com/package/http-status) to set status.
-It is recommended to use HTTPStatus.INTERNAL_SERVER_ERROR instead of directly using 500 when setting status code.
+It is recommended to use `HTTPStatus.INTERNAL_SERVER_ERROR` instead of directly using `500` when setting status code.

 ## Getting Started

 ```
 # clone it
-git clone git@github.com:KunalKapadia/express-es6-rest-api-starter.git
+git clone git@github.com:KunalKapadia/express-mongoose-es6-rest-api.git
-cd express-es6-rest-api-starter
+cd express-mongoose-es6-rest-api
 npm install

 # Make it your own